-$lue{\Box}$ Finding: The finding was that the HAACP 1, 2 and 3 summary form was not completed.
-Corrective Action Needed: Please complete the form and submit a copy back to reviewer. ☐ Finding: The finding was that persons working with the food service program did not sign the employee reporting agreement.
+☐ Finding: The finding was that the HAACP 1, 2 and 3 summary form was not updated.

-Corrective Action Needed: Please review and sign the employee reporting agreement for persons involved in the food service program.
-Corrected on-site, no further action needed.
+Corrective Action Needed: Please update the form and submit a copy back to reviewer.

 Summer Food Service Program (SFSP) Outreach

 A goal of USDA Child Nutrition Programs is to ensure all students have access to healthy and nutritious meals year-round.
 USDA requires all SFAs to inform families of where their students can receive a free meal in the summer months.
 SFAs can inform families of summer meals via the following methods: